Scroll down for information about PWA (Presbyterian Women’s Association), read on for recent events.

-The PWA State Conference in July 2011 agreed to support the formation of the Women’s Ministry Task Force (which has subsequently transitioned in 2017 to the Women’s Ministry Committee) and to work with this Task Force to promote a unified approach to Women’s Ministry in the Presbyterian Church in NSW.
+The PWA State Conference in July 2011 agreed to support the formation of the Women’s Ministry Task Force (which has subsequently transitioned in 2017 to the Women’s Ministry Committee) and to work with this Committee to promote a unified approach to Women’s Ministry in the Presbyterian Church in NSW.

 To find out more about the PWA:

 Upcoming events to look forward to:

 Presbytery Group Rally’s – see the event calendar for details of those still to come this year.